 The plant is a type of Tradescantia pallid (otherwise known as wandering Jew, which is a problematic name) that is very easy to grow.

 After I made my geometric himmeli gems, I couldn’t decide quite where to put them.
 This one went over a plant on my bookshelf, and I knew that I wanted to dangle the other two from the ceiling, but I couldn’t make up my mind where.
 Clearly what I needed was more, right?
 Well, kind of.
 Things often look better in odd-groupings, so when I decided I wanted to hang two of the gems in my bedroom, I needed one more to properly round out the grouping.
 And I wanted to add a plant to the mix, but I’ve never been able to keep an airplant alive, no matter what I try.
 A plant in a pot I can definitely do, though, so a himmeli planter seemed like a safe bet.
 I whipped this little guy up surprisingly quickly, added some cup hooks and fishing wire, and now I have a cool new piece in my bedroom.

 Here it is from the other side of the french doors that lead to my closet:

 If you want to make your own, I used this little pot, and the same supplies and steps as in this tutorial post, but cut the following pieces of the brass tubing:

 The 2.75-inch pieces make up the bottom point, the 2.25 pieces make up the square base holding the pot, the 2-inch pieces make up the triangles holding the top of the pot, and the 6-inch pieces are at the top.

-Just for good measure (and to give you a better sense of how it goes with the room), here’s a bit of the rest of the bedroom:
+To give you a better sense of how it goes with the room, here’s a tour of the rest of the bedroom.